 older people generally sign up for volunteer service for any of three good reasons, sometimes for all combined:

-1. a strong interest in a particular cause, project, or subject area, often related to a long time hobby or an earlier career;
+- A strong interest in a particular cause, project, or subject area, often related to a long time hobby or an earlier career

-2. a desire to visit a region in a "grassroots" way not easily accomplished by just passing through as a stranger, either on an organized tour or as an independent traveler; and
+- A desire to visit a region in a "grassroots" way not easily accomplished by just passing through as a stranger, either on an organized tour or as an independent traveler

-3. a wish to give back something significant to a world that has been, by and large, economically kind and physically comfortable to them in their earlier years.
+- A wish to give back something significant to a world that has been, by and large, economically kind and physically comfortable to them in their earlier years

 Unlike their younger counterparts, these volunteer recruits rarely want to be away from home for long blocks of time, preferring one week to a month, though they may take two or three different volunteer vacations spread